nodefluxio/vortex/docs/index.md

     - measure your IR model's performance using [IR validation pipeline](user-guides/pipelines.md#ir-validation-pipeline), or
     - directly use the IR model in your script using [IR prediction pipeline API](api/vortex.development.core.pipelines.md#irpredictionpipeline)
+    - develop the production-level inferencing code by [installing only the Vortex runtime package](#vortex-runtime-package-installation) and using [runtime API](api/vortex.runtime.md#create_runtime_model) to make prediction.

 ---